DaveVoorhis/Wrapd/docs/index.md

 #### Code generation is part of the Wrapd library and integrates into your build pipeline. ####

-Code generation steps are invoked with conventional Java and integrates easily into your build pipeline and requires no external tools.
+Code generation steps are invoked with conventional Java, and can be easily integrated into your build pipeline with no external tools or special plugins.

 In your project Java source:
 ```java